 From the introduction of the first English Monarch [William the Conqueror] in 1066, Monarchs ruled absolutely, with no requirement for public input, government or indeed any opportunity for it, with the exception of a comparatively weak and more-or-less disregarded charter under Henry I in 1100.

-This almost absolute, unquestioned autocracy continued for almost 200 years until a revolution took place that shook the British Monarchy to its core.
+This almost absolute, unquestioned autocracy continued for nearly 200 years until a revolution took place that shook the British Monarchy to its core.
 The Magna Carta.
-Latin for Great Charter, was introduced by the Feudal Barons under King John of England.
+Latin for Great Charter was introduced by the Feudal Barons under King John of England.
 When I say introduced, that is a bit of an understatement.
 The Great Charter was forced on John by his less-than-loyal subjects.
 It remains the only example of a document being forced upon a King by his subjects.

-The premise for the Magna Carter began when some barons began to conspire against King John in 1209 and 1212; promises made to the northern barons and John’s submission to universal rule of the papacy in 1213 delayed a French invasion.
+The premise for Magna Carta began when some barons began to conspire against King John in 1209 and 1212; promises made to the northern barons and John’s submission to universal rule of the papacy in 1213 delayed a French invasion.
 Over the course of his reign a combination of higher taxes, unsuccessful wars that resulted in the loss of English barons’ titled possessions in Normandy following the Battle of Bouvines, and the conflict with Pope Innocent III (ending with John’s submission in 1213) had made King John unpopular with many of his barons.

 In 1215 some of the most important barons engaged in open rebellion against their king.
 Such rebellions were not particularly unusual in this period.
 Every king since William the Conqueror had faced rebellions.
-What was unusual about the 1215 rebellion was that John had no obvious replacement; in every previous case there had been an alternative monarch around whom the rebellion could rally.
+What was unusual about the 1215 rebellion was that John had no apparent replacement; in every previous case there had been an alternative monarch around whom the rebellion could rally.